 There are so many reasons people want to move to a Florida rental apartment.
 The year-round warm weather and the graceful palms make it a paradise.
 The low cost of living affords you luxuries that would be near impossible in northern states.
 But the best part?
 The Garden Communities in the sunshine date are all pet-friendly!
-If this is your first time renting with a pet, there are some things you should know first, and you can find it all here.
+If you signed your lease and are ready to move in with your furry best friend there are some things you should know first, and you can find it all here.

 Garden Community Pet Rules FAQ